This famous Irish sherry trifle dessert recipe will have you licking your lips.

 Martha Rose Schulman of The New York Times was introduced to trifle by her ex-in laws – and was quickly hooked.
 She notes, “I call this Irish trifle because it was my Irish ex-in-laws who introduced me to this wonderful dish.
 It is one of the most irresistible desserts I make."

 Not surprising.
-Trifle appears to be that uniquely Irish/British dish which has remained a well kept secret from Americans, while Christmas pudding, Irish fries for breakfast etc. have all entered the food chain.
+The history of trifle tells us that the recipe appears to be a uniquely Irish/British dish which has remained a well kept secret from Americans, while Christmas pudding, Irish fries for breakfast etc. have all entered the food chain.